How much does it cost to own a dog in Australia?

 |Accessories (as above)||$100+|

-Over a lifetime, the total cost per canine family member comes to $25,000.
+Over a lifetime, the total cost per canine family member comes to an average of $25,000.
 The RSPCA estimates the first-year-ownership cost to range between $2,350 and $5,220.
 These costs demonstrate the investments families are willing to sacrifice to have a furry friend, and yet it’s surprising that only one in four dog owners have Pet Insurance.

 Statistics on Pet Insurance